Pest Issues

 • If you’re treating your home against fleas but they keep reappearing, the problem may be in your yard.
 Treat your home, the yard, and your pet at the same time.

-• Natural remedies such as diatomaceous earth and beneficial nematodes are a great solution that will help you fight with the fleas in your yard.
+• Natural remedies such as diatomaceous earth and beneficial nematodes are great solutions that will help you fight the fleas in your yard.

 Have you dealt with fleas in the yard?
 Share your thoughts and experiences in the comment section below!